Cross-view Semantic Segmentation for Sensing Surroundings: CROSS-VIEW SEMANTIC SEGMENTATION

-\textbf{View Transformer Module.} Although the encoder-decoder structure gets huge success in the classical semantic segmentation area \cite{long2015fully,zhao2017pspnet,zhou2016semantic,badrinarayanan2017segnet}, our experiment (cf. Table~\ref{tab-vpn-abl}) shows that it performs poorly in the cross-view semantic segmentation task.
-The reason is that in the standard semantic segmentation, the receptive field of the output spatial feature map is roughly aligned with the input spatial feature map.
-However, it is not the case for the cross-view semantic segmentation, where the input and output features are not spatially aligned.
-Ideally, in cross-view semantic segmentation, each pixel on the top-down-view map should take all input first-view feature maps into consideration, not just at a local receptive field region.
+\emph{View Transformer Module.} Although the encoder-decoder structure gets huge success in the classical semantic segmentation area \cite{ zhao2017pspnet}, our experiment (cf. Table~\ref{tab-vpn-abl}) shows that it performs poorly in the cross-view semantic segmentation task.
+We conjecture that it is because in standard semantic segmentation architecture the receptive field of the output spatial feature map is roughly aligned with the input spatial feature map.
+However, in cross-view semantic segmentation, each pixel on the top-down-view map should consider all input first-view feature maps, not just a local receptive field region.